Netflix says borrowing to end as global membership tops 200 million

-(Reuters) - Netflix Inc said on Tuesday its global subscriber rolls crossed 200 million at the end of 2020 and projected it will no longer need to borrow funds to keep financing its broad slate of streaming TV shows and movies, sending shares up 12% after hours.
+(Reuters) - Netflix Inc said on Tuesday its global subscriber rolls crossed 200 million at the end of 2020 and projected it will no longer need to borrow billions to finance its broad slate of TV shows and movies.

-The world’s largest streaming service signed up 8.5 million new customers from October through December when it debuted widely praised series “The Queen’s Gambit” and “Bridgerton.”
-The company topped Wall Street estimates of 6.1 million, according to Refinitiv data, despite increased competition and a price increase in the United States.

-As the company generates excess cash, it will explore returning cash to shareholders via share buybacks, the letter said.

-Shares of Netflix rose 12% to $564 in extended trading on Tuesday as the financial milestone validated the company’s strategy of going into debt to take on big Hollywood studios with a flood of its own programming.
+Shares of Netflix rose 12% to $564 in extended trading as the financial milestone validated the company’s strategy of going into debt to take on big Hollywood studios with a flood of its own programming in multiple languages.

+Netflix said it will explore returning excess cash to shareholders via share buybacks.
+It plans to maintain $10 billion to $15 billion in gross debt.

+“This is in sharp contrast to Disney and many other new entrants into the streaming market who expect to lose money on streaming for the next few years,” said eMarketer analyst Eric Haggstrom.

+From October to December, Netflix signed up 8.5 million new paying streaming customers as it debuted widely praised series “The Queen’s Gambit” and “Bridgerton,” a new season of “The Crown” and the George Clooney film “The Midnight Sky.”

 Now, Netflix is working to build its customer base around the globe as big media companies amp up competition.
 Walt Disney Co in December unveiled a hefty slate of new programming for Disney+, while AT&T Inc’s Warner Bros scrapped the traditional Hollywood playbook by announcing it would send all 2021 movies straight to HBO Max alongside theaters.